Can't find the answers you are looking for? Feel free to contact us.

 An autopsy , also known as a post-mortem examination, is a specialized surgical procedure used to determine the cause and manner of death.

-The autopsy entails an external examination of the body's surface, an internal examination of the chest and abdominal cavities and the head.
+The autopsy entails an external examination of the body's surface, an internal examination of every organ in the chest and abdominal cavities and the head.
 The examination also includes complete photographic documentation.
 Bodily fluids (blood, vitreous) are routinely drawn and saved in refrigeration for possible toxicology analysis.
 Partial autopsy options are also available.

 Yes, an autopsy can be performed on an embalmed body.
 However, the chemicals used in the embalming process can interfere with most toxicology analyses.